 Chapter 13 and Chapter 11 Bankruptcy cases allow debtors to reorganize their debts.
 By reorganizing debts through a bankruptcy case, debtors and creditors receive certain protections.
-The process is intended to help debtors get back on their feet after a financial crisis.
-Even though creditors may not receive all the money they are owed, they typically receive more than they would receive in a Chapter 7 liquidation.
+The process after a financial crisis is to help debtors get back on their feet.
+Though creditors may not receive all the money they are owed, they typically receive more than they would receive in a Chapter 7 liquidation.

 What Chapter of Bankruptcy is Right for Me?

 If you cannot afford to repay any portion of your debts, a Chapter 7 liquidation might be right for you.
 However, Chapter 7 cases require that you meet stringent income requirements.
 If you earn more than the median income level for your state, you may not qualify for a bankruptcy discharge (debt forgiveness) in Chapter 7.

 Chapter 13 and Chapter 11 bankruptcy cases are reorganizations.
 Debtors in Chapter 13 and Chapter 11 enter bankruptcy repayment plans that give them the debt relief they need.
 While also allowing them to repay as much of their debt as they can afford.
 Debtors protect assets and income while avoiding aggressive debt collection activities, such as foreclosures, repossessions, wage garnishments, and debt-collection lawsuits.

 However, Chapter 13 and Chapter 11 have significant differences.
 Most individuals and couples seeking to reorganize their debts in bankruptcy generally file under Chapter 13.
 Chapter 11 cases usually involve businesses, but some individuals who have debts that exceed the Chapter 13 limits or have complex, high-value assets may file under Chapter 11.

 What Is The Difference Between Chapter 13 and Chapter 11 Subchapter V?